UCL-MIRSG/ansible-collection-infra/roles/tomcat/README.md

 `java_profile_d`: Directory in which to put a script for setting java home.
 Defaults to "/etc/profile.d".

-`java_package`: Name of the Java package to install.
-Defaults to "java-1.8.0-openjdk-devel"

 ### Tomcat general settings

 `tomcat_version`: The version of Tomcat to install.
 Defaults to the latest release of version 9.